Workers Comp FAQ

 What happens if my workers’ compensation claim is denied?

 If your claim is denied, you should consult with a lawyer.
 There is a strict 60 day deadline for requesting a hearing on a denial.
 Many denials are issued incorrectly.
-For helping you with a denied claim, a lawyer is paid only by winning the claim by the insurance company who made the wrongful denial.
+For helping you with a denied claim, a lawyer is paid only when a judge orders the insurance company to pay the lawyer for the wrongful denial of the claim.
 If you do not win the hearing, there is no charge to you.

 What if my doctor takes me off work due to my injury?